UNICORE-EU/unicore-docs/source/user-docs/rest-api/index.rst

  BASE/sites/{id}/jobs?offset=2&num=5

-the result would be something like
+The result would be something like:
 ::

 	{